 European programs for sustainable architecture

 For those looking for an international education in sustainable architecture and design, there are many options in Europe and Asia.
-Here are couple of programs to consider.
+Here are a couple of programs to consider.

 Norwegian University of Science and Technology